ZeroTraceAPI/Amulet-Utility-Plugins/.github/pull_request_template.md

 By submitting this pull request, I confirm that:

-* [ ] I have read and agree to the terms in [CONTRIBUTING.md](https://github.com/ZeroTraceAPI/Amulet-Utility-Plugins/blob/main/CONTRIBUTING.md).
+* [ ] I have read, understand, and agree to the contribution terms in [CONTRIBUTING.md](https://github.com/ZeroTraceAPI/Amulet-Utility-Plugins/blob/main/CONTRIBUTING.md).
 * [ ] I have the right to submit this contribution.
 * [ ] This contribution is my own work, or I have permission to submit it.
-* [ ] I understand that this contribution may be distributed under the current project license.
+* [ ] This contribution does not knowingly include code, text, media, assets, or other material that I do not have permission to share.
-* [ ] I understand that this contribution may be relicensed by the project maintainer under a future open-source license chosen for this project.
+* [ ] I understand that this contribution may be used, modified, distributed, and licensed according to the terms in `CONTRIBUTING.md`.

 ---